Lots of Damian Pictures… I’m Gonna Milk This One

 Storrs (Google Maps Location)

 Now, of course I realize this isn’t unique to UConn and tons of other schools have their own creameries.
-But not in Connecticut, and that’s all we care about here.
-If you take your kids (or even your non-kid friends) to Storrs, you’ll invariably stop for some of the best ice cream in the state at the Dairy Bar (CTMQ Visit here).
+But not in Connecticut, and that’s all we care about on this website.
+If you visit Storrs, you’ll invariably stop for some of the best ice cream in the state at The Dairy Bar.
 If you do – and you really should – be sure to pick up some of their cheese as well.
 I did, and it was delicious.

 The UConn Dairy Bar, or Dairy Product Salesroom as it was originally named, opened sometime between 1953 and 1954 to sell dairy products that were manufactured by the Creamery.
 The Creamery had been used exclusively for teaching and research.
 A 1917 UConn Course Catalog refers to the Creamery and describes courses taught in Dairy Husbandry such as Milk Testing and Separation, Milk Production, Ice Cream Making, and Butter and Cheese Making.
 The retail facility now features a red, white, and black color scheme, ice cream parlor-style chairs and tables, several bar stools taken from the old location, and an observation window for viewing the ice cream making process.
 The Animal Science building is named after George Cleveland White who served as a Professor of Dairy Husbandry at UConn from 1914 to 1944.
 He taught Milk Production, Cattle Judging, Animal Nutrition, and Herd Improvement classes.

-But more on them later.
 While at the dairy bar, there are little signs and brochures encouraging you to check out the animal barns as well.
-While the Dairy Bar is situated amongst the animal science academic buildings, there exists a nice loop down the big Horsebarn Hill to tour.
+While the Dairy Bar is situated amongst the animal science academic buildings, there exists a nice loop around Horsebarn Hill to tour.
 So, of course, that’s what we did.

 Well, Damian and I did – a couple months after we visited purely for the ice cream with Hoang.
 We ate a picnic lunch outside the dairy bar, denied ourselves ice cream and checked out the animals as well.
 The school provides a brochure called “Follow the Animal Trail: A children’s guide to the animals at UConn’s Storrs campus.”